Lean companies are open to any change that might lead to growth. So, they always want to grow by hiring the best talent.

 PRO TIPLean skills are a subset of soft skills that are hard to track or measure.
 And that makes it impossible for recruiters to see your worth as an employee.
 To make up for that, use your experience and achievements sections to highlight how these skills can help you thrive in the job.

-How to demonstrate Lean skills on your resume
+Power phrases for your Lean skills on resume

 - Learned applicable Lean tools to drive a culture of change within the workplace